Use this mode to make the Manager show an online map. Use this map to browse pictures by GPS location, or assign locations to them.

 The toolbar above the map offers the following functions:

 - Home View – use this to set, and return to, a desired starting map view

-- Fit Map to All Pictures in Folder – click this for a map display zoomed out just enough to fit all the pictures in the current folder.
+- Fit the map to all files in the folder – click this for a map display zoomed out just enough to fit all the pictures in the current folder.

-- Fit Map to Selected Pictures – click this for a map display zoomed out just enough to fit all the currently selected pictures.
+- Fit the map view to all selected files – click this for a map display zoomed out just enough to fit all the currently selected pictures.

 - Track selection – use this to make the program automatically zoom in or out as needed to fit the currently-selected GPS-tagged files into the display.